masif2002/rat-in-a-maze/README.md

 To execute the program,

 - First, you need to set up your editor to run **SFML**.
 This can be done by following along the tutorials in the internet.
 With that, you'll also know how to run the program.
+The tutorial I followed to run sfml in vscode can be found [here](https://www.youtube.com/watch?v=mqH-EnR0N6A).
 - Once all of that is done, you can run _**Main.cpp**_ and you need to specify the grid size for the maze in the output console.
 The maximum grid size is 10x10 for this program.

 - The next step is to set the walls for the maze by clicking anywhere in the maze and then press the key **P** to display the path of the rat.
 The path is also printed in the output console.
 - To go ahead and find the shortest path, you need to press the key **S** which clears the screen.
 Then you need to set the walls again.
 After setting the walls, you press the key **D** to display the shortest path.
 - You can press the **Escape** key to exit the program anytime.